Draft East Los Angeles 3rd Street Specific Plan

 The Form-Based Code Institute (FBCI) has the goal of setting standards for the practice of Form-Based Coding.
 The FBCI website includes links to books, articles, code documents, videos, and additional resources from the FBCI.

-The Los Angeles County Department of Regional Planning has issued a Notice of Preparation (NOP) of an Environmental Impact Report (EIR), pursuant to the requirements of the California Environmental Quality Act (CEQA).
+The Department of Regional Planning is preparing a Draft Environmental Impact Report (DEIR), pursuant to the requirements of the California Environmental Quality Act (CEQA).
+The DEIR was published online by May 15, 2014.
+The 45-day public comment period ended on July 1, 2014.

 - Public Scoping Meeting Poster (PDF)